tharu62/Snake2/README.md

 The game is already released with the A star algorithm with a launch ready executable.

 ## Install
+To build the python executable from source code:
+-- clone this repo in a folder
-To build the python executable after un-commenting the necessary code on snake2.py, run this command using pyinstaller in the Snake2 folder:
+-- run this command using pyinstaller in the chosen folder:
 ```bash
 pyinstaller -F .\src\snake2.py .\src\snake.py .\src\algorithms.py
 ```